digitalbricklayer/techteapotcom/src/content/posts/microsoft-myopia.md

 Microsoft: would it kill you to support the existing frameworks?
 I sure do not relish re-implementing my tests using your framework and I would really like to have the tests integrated into the IDE like your framework.

 I don't think this is an open source issue.
 Microsoft has big problems with *anything* invented outside of Microsoft.
-They really do need to get over the <a href="https://en.wikipedia.org/wiki/Not_Invented_Here">not invented here syndrome</a>.
+They really do need to get over the [not invented here syndrome](https://en.wikipedia.org/wiki/Not_Invented_Here).